 - Omega 9: fresh seeds and nuts, avocado and sunflower oil

-- The pineapple and papaya in this smoothie are anti-inflammatory and the naturally occuring protein digesting enzymes may help the body to dissolve abnormal tissues.
-You can usually find the pineapple, papaya, and mango frozen if you can’t get it fresh.
+- The pineapple and papaya in this smoothie are anti-inflammatory and the naturally occurring protein-digesting enzymes may help the body to dissolve abnormal tissues.
+You can usually find pineapple, papaya, and mango frozen if you can’t get it fresh.

-- The chia seeds and coconut flakes serve as extra fiber to help remove excess estrogens from the body as well as providing essential fatty acids.
+- The flax and chia seeds with the coconut flakes serve as extra fiber to help remove excess estrogens from the body as well as providing essential fatty acids.

-- Bee Propolis – In a recent study, women with endometriosis have a 60% greater chance of getting pregnant than the women who take nothing.
-Suggested usage is 500 mg twice a day of bee propolis.
+- Bee Propolis – A recent study showed that women with endometriosis who take bee propolis have a 60% greater chance of getting pregnant than the women who do not.
+Suggested usage is 500 mg of bee propolis, twice a day.

 1/4 C. Pineapple